 Before the appointment, make a list of:

-- The symptoms and when they started, describing all signs and symptoms and minor changes in behaviors that preceded the delirium symptoms, such as pain, fever or coughing
+- The symptoms and when they started.
+Describe all symptoms and any changes in behavior that began before the delirium symptoms.
+They might include pain, fever or coughing.

 What to expect from the doctor

-The doctor is likely to ask a number of questions about the person with delirium.
+A health care provider is likely to ask several questions about the person with delirium.
 These may include:

 - What are the symptoms and when did they begin?